dhingrak/ToDoList/README.md

 4. The binaries of the plugin should be located in the subdirectory which was checked in the previous step.

 ### EventStoreDB metrics not exported to endpoint
-Make sure the otlp-exporter.json file exists in "config" folder with correct format.
+Make sure the configuration file exists in "config" folder with correct format.
 The plugin will not be able to push the metrics if the configuration file is missing or the format is incorrect.
 In this case, the EventStoreDB logs the message like below to notify the user:-
 ```
 [ 9408, 1,12:48:10.982,INF] OtlpExporter: No OpenTelemetry:Otlp configuration found.
 Not exporting metrics.
 ```